 Although a weed technically, in the natural health circles it is more commonly referred to as “dandelion greens”.
 Everyone from the Celts to Romans understood the value of this plan and consumed it as food.
 Dandelions were a standard plant cultivated in monasteries for its medicinal value, and even Arab doctors recommended it for various ailments.
-Today it is commonly used throughout Europe as a diuretic and a cure for a number of other ailments.
+Today it is commonly used throughout Europe as a diuretic and for a number of other ailments.
 Typically all of the leaves emerging from below the flower can be juiced or eaten in other ways.

 Hardy Dandelion Greens Juice

 Wash all ingredients and chop into pieces small enough to fit your juicer.
 Juice all the ingredients starting with dandelion leaves and serve over ice.

 The common dandelion plant contains more nutrients than most vegetables available in the grocery store.
 Two cups have only 45 calories but provide 203% of the daily requirement of vitamin A, 58% vitamin C, 17% iron and 20% calcium.
 Additionally it is an outstanding source of vitamins K, E, B6, thiamin, manganese, potassium and riboflavin.
 It is also a good source of folate, copper, magnesium and phosphorus.
 The phytochemical taraxacin in dandelion is understood to be the source of dandelion’s tonic like effects on digestion.
 Its abundant supply of antioxidants and other micronutrients provide it with expectorant, antiseptic, and germicidal effects.